AACSB vs ACBSP Accreditation

 Professional Examination Performance

-An indirect yet persuasive measure of graduates’ capabilities involves performance on professional licensure examinations, like the CPA Examination.
+An indirect yet persuasive measure of graduates’ capabilities involves performance on professional licensure examinations, such as the CPA Examination.

 Employment and Career Benefits